twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 screen size.
 Running at larger resolutions will tip the scale further in Alacritty's favor.

-Alacritty's font rendering is good.
-Native font rasterization libraries are used on each platform.
-Sub-pixel anti-aliasing is supported on both macOS and Linux.
+Alacritty's font rendering is great.
+Native font rasterization libraries are used on each platform, and sub-pixel anti-aliasing is supported on both macOS and Linux.

 macOS and Linux are supported in this pre-alpha release.
 Windows is not yet part of the list, but the initial offering demonstrates making a cross-platform terminal emulator is possible.

-Being a pre-alpha release, there is still pending work in key areas.
-Less common applications have rendering issues.
-A small subset of systems have performance issues with the OpenGL renderer.
-Font rendering on macOS is not as good as the competition.
-Wayland is not natively supported.
-Fallback fonts are not supported.
-Full-screen mode is not supported.
+Being a pre-alpha release, there is still pending work in key areas

+* Less common applications have rendering issues
+* A small subset of systems have performance issues with the OpenGL renderer
+* Font rendering on macOS is not as good as the competition
+* Wayland is not natively supported
+* Fallback fonts are not supported
+* Full-screen mode is not supported on Linux

 Such issues will be resolved prior to a 1.0 release.
 Many of them will be resolved long before then.